In the Northern Hemisphere, December 21 is the Winter Solstice.

 Love, Steph xo

 p.s.
-Speaking of cleanses here’s a heads-up: The winter 2019 edition of my Renewal for Fertility cleanse will be coming soon so stay tuned!
+Speaking of cleanses here’s a heads-up: The winter edition of my Renewal for Fertility cleanse is here!

 Grab my Big Little Fertility Toolkit!
 A suite of 7 health and wellness tools to help you take charge of your fertility once and for all!